Skip to Content

 German cockroaches don’t bite people, but they can affect health and comfort in other ways:

-- Allergens — Cockroach particles can trigger allergies and asthma, especially in children or sensitive individuals.
+• Allergens — Particles can trigger allergies and asthma, especially in children or sensitive individuals.

-- Odor — Established infestations often cause a strong, musty odor that is difficult to ignore.
+• Odor — Established infestations can create a strong, musty odor that becomes noticeable over time.

 Because they spend so much time in kitchens, pantries, and food-storage areas, controlling German cockroaches quickly is important for both comfort and hygiene.